CEN-Final-Project-Group-2a/sapphire-project16-2a/README.md

 #### Assign Challenges

 Creating a challenge has it stored and ready to be assigned.
 From this view, the teacher can assign the challenges to all current classrooms (specific classroom functionality was not completed).
 Assigning simply copies the existing drafts into assigned which can be viewed by a student.
 This means that it saves the challenge on the drafts even when publishing to students for convenience and storing purposes.
 Deleting challenges from drafts was discussed and thought of and was designated for a possible later sprint.
 Additional functionality came with the ability to unassign challenges.
 If an error in the challenge creation was retroactively discovered, a teacher could unassign the challenge from students.
 This does entail progress lost if a student worked on the challenge in between creation and deletion.
 Unfortunately, there were some backend issues, and the functionality is not 100% complete.
-Additionally, the initial version mistakenly updates the frontend of the student profile to work, whereas the student profile would have automatically updated if the challenge were properly assigned to that student’s classroom in the backend.
-The following displays the following displays the teacher assign functionality.
+Additionally, the initial version mistakenly updated the way the frontend of the student profile handles assigned challenges, whereas the student profile would have automatically updated if the challenge were properly assigned to that student’s classroom in the backend.
+The following displays the teacher assign functionality.

 <img src="./documentation/select-challenges-to-assign.png" alt="Select Challenges to Assign" height="250">